blavkice/MediaManager/README.md

 For the purpose of the project, there are 4 concrete classes:
 - Poem
 - Book
-both derived from the abstract class Literature, and
 - AcademicArticle
 - NewspaperArticle
-both derived from the abstract class Article.
+the first two derived from the abstract class Literature while the last two derived from the abstract class Article.